On large-scale dynamos with stable stratification and the application to stellar radiative zones: Numerical Study and Results

 \subsection{Stably Stratified Large-scale Dynamo}

-\paragraph{Weak Stable Stratification}
+\subsubsection{Weak Stable Stratification}

 We turn to the case of the LSD in turbulence where the stratification is weak, but sufficient to stabilize the VD.
 The magnetic evolution of a VD-stable, weakly stably stratified system proceeds in three main phases as shown in the diagnostics of Figure \ref{fig:SingleLSD}.
 A simulation with $Rm\approx 120$, $Fr^{-1}=0.2$, and $Sh=0.9$ is compared against one with no shear ($Sh=0$) for reference.
 Both are stable to the VD as shown by the lack of energy growth in the mean velocity field $E_U(t)$ (solid lines of inset plot Figure \ref{fig:SingleLSD}).
 The first phase is the kinematic SSD phase (red shaded region, top panel), characterized by rapid exponential growth of $\tilde{E}_b(t)$ at early times (initially $\tilde{E}_b\approx 10^{-16}$), which ends and begins to saturate around $t/\tau_c\approx50$ for both cases.
-At that point the growth phase of the MSC effect begins (orange shaded region) and the energy in the mean field $\tilde{E}_B(t)$ continues to grow for the sheared case (solid blue curve, top panel), but completely stops growing for the no shear case (solid gray curve, top panel).
+Note that in this regime the energy in the mean field $\tilde{E}_B$ also grows at the SSD growth rate due to the contribution of the infrared tail of the SSD eigenfunction in spectral space.
+After SSD saturation, the growth phase of the MSC effect begins (orange shaded region) and $\tilde{E}_B(t)$ continues to grow at a slower LSD growth rate for the sheared case (solid blue curve, top panel), but completely stops growing for the no shear case (solid gray curve, top panel).

-We note that the growth phase has a brief pseudo-linear phase from $\tilde{E}_B\approx5e-4$ to $\tilde{E}_B\approx1e-2$ where the growth is quasi-exponential, but then transitions to a slower, non-linear growth phase as the LSD quickly begins to saturate.
-DNS of LSDs driven by magnetic fluctuations can never have a long linear phase because the seed mean-fields start from moderate amplitudes set by the energy in the lowest wavenumbers of the saturated SSD spectrum.
+We note that the LSD has a brief pseudo-linear phase from $\tilde{E}_B\approx5*10^{-4}$ to $\tilde{E}_B\approx 5*10^{-2}$ where the growth is quasi-exponential, but then transitions to a slower, non-linear growth phase as the LSD begins to saturate.
+DNS of LSDs driven by magnetic fluctuations can never have a long linear phase because the seed mean-fields inevitably start from moderate amplitudes set by the energy in the infrared wavenumbers of the saturated SSD spectrum.
 This is a domain-size-dependent effect---if the domain size was increased, the initial seed value of the mean field would decrease and lead to a longer linear phase.
-However, increasing the domain size any further is currently prohibitively expensive for DNS (but see Section \ref{sec:IncoherentTest} for a convergence test at a lower $Rm$).
+However, increasing the domain size any further is currently prohibitively expensive (but see Section \ref{sec:IncoherentTest} for a convergence test at a lower $Rm$).